olof/olof.github.io/_posts/2019-10-16-dns-over-https-over-tor-part3.md

     forward-addr: ::1@5354
 ```

+`forward-zone` configures unbound to forward all our queries to
+the recursive resolver specified in `forward-addr`.
+We do it for
+all names (anything under `.`).

+`do-not-query-localhost` bypasses some security(?) thing in
+unbound since we run our forwarder on localhost.
+Not sure exactly
+what the implications are, but it's necessary for unbound to pass
+on queries.

 Because resolving names over Tor is slower (sometimes much
-slower), we can tweak unbound to respond with expired names,
+slower), we can tweak unbound to respond with expired names (i.e
+where we got data in the cache, but the TTL has passed), while
-while still updating the cache once the DoH response has been
+still updating the cache once the DoH response has been received.
-received.
-This may have some terrible consequence that I haven't
+This may have some terrible consequence that I haven't thought
-thought about.
+about.
 I'm still trying it out :).

 ```
 server: